 Public services are not budgeted as part of this project.
-However, MDHA will work with local non-profits that serve vulnerable populations and protected classes within the MID to assure that they are aware of the rental housing opportunities to be created by the project.
+However, MDHA will work with local non-profits and VOADs (Voluntary Organizations Active in Disaster) that serve vulnerable populations and protected classes within the MID to ensure that they are aware of the rental housing opportunities to be created by the project.
+Additionally, Woodbine Community Organization (WCO), a HUD-certified Housing Counseling Agency, located within the MID area provides rental counseling.
+All services are accessible to individuals with disabilities including, but not limited to, mobility, sensory and other impairments.